 Detailed understanding of the music industry.
 An understanding of how the music industry works is essential in running a record label.
 Ideally, having held an internship or employment at a record label will give a business owner a comprehensive understanding of how labels operate and what can make them a success.

 Knowledge of music trends.
 Record labels face the challenge of identifying artists who will be popular in the coming years.
-A knowledge of music trends and an eye for musical talent can help a label to secure artists who will drive sales and become successful.
+A knowledge of music trends and an eye for musical talent can help a label secure artists who will drive sales and become successful.

 Organization skills.
 Running a record label is a complicated endeavor.
-A label owner needs to be well-organized and able to balance multiple projects and priorities, especially as that label grows.
+A label owner needs to be well-organized and balance multiple projects and priorities, especially as that label grows.

 Management experience.
 Most record labels will need multiple staff, so experience hiring, training, and managing staff will be valuable.

 Basic legal understanding.
 While a lawyer is an essential part of a record label’s team, a business owner who has some basic legal knowledge will be able to understand some of the concepts behind contracts, royalties, and other elements of the industry.

 Marketing experience.
 Even though a label owner may not do the marketing themselves, marketing knowledge and experience will be valuable when assessing potential artists, managing distribution channels, and outlining potential marketing plans.